PhilippeW83440/CarND-MPC-Project/README.md

  auto coeffs = polyfit(xvals, yvals, 3);
 ```

-The state vector for the vehicule in vehicule coordiante system is:
+The state vector for the vehicle in vehicle coordinate system is:
 * px = 0
 * py = 0
 * psi = 0

 cte and epsi are then computed as:
-* cte is the differnece between the 3rd order polynomial evaluated at x (planned y position i.e. f(x)) - y (real y position)
+* cte is the difference between the 3rd order polynomial evaluated at x (planned y position i.e. f(x)) - y (real y position)
 * epsi is the difference between the 3rd order polynomial slope evaluated at x (i.e. artcan(f'(x)) - psi (real slope)

 ```cpp